gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter3.md

 #Writing our first functional test#
+_TODO: What is a functional test?

 I order to write our first functional test we needed a test page, which we built in the previous section.
 Now let's set up a simple Node.js webserver.
+Throughout this section and in future you may find me refering to these kind of tests as Functional Tests, End-to-end, Feature tests or indeed User Journey tests.
+Confusing I know, I will try my best to keep it to feature and end-to-end tests, but be prepared when discussing this topic to come across the same variety of breadth of names for Functional tests.

 ##Web server: Express##
 A good practice to follow while working with Git is to create a branch for each feature that you are working on, so let's go ahead and create a new branch for this item of work.